ibm-messaging/mq-golang/README.md

 ## Limitations

 Not all of the MQI verbs are available through the ibmmq package.
-This initial implementation concentrates on the core API calls needed to put and get messages.
+This implementation concentrates on the core API calls needed to put and get messages.
 Currently unavailable verbs include:
 * MQSET
 * All of the message property manipulators
 * MQCB